SAGER-Research Ethics

-The SAGER-REC Working Group – Advancing Ethical Research Through Gender-Responsive Guidelines
+The SAGER-Research Ethic Working Group – Strengthening Research Integrity Through Gender-Responsive Guidelines

 Background and Rationale